jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (a) mining coal where the volume of coal mined exceeds 2 000 tonnes in a year:
   (b) mining natural gas, other than for export.
 (2) If this section applies and—
-  (a) a permit is required under any Act to carry out the mining, then the person who holds the permit is to be treated as the person carrying out the activity; or
+  (a) a permit is required under the Crown Minerals Act 1991 to carry out the mining, then the person who holds the permit is to be treated as the person carrying out the activity; or
   (b) no permit is required to carry out the mining, then the owner of the mine is to be treated as the person carrying out the activity.
 (3) Despite subsection (2)(a), subsection (4) applies if—
   (a) a permit relating to mining coal is held by 2 or more persons jointly under terms that entitle the individual holders to a proportion of the coal mined under the permit; or